ASNeG/OpcUaStack/README.rst

   sh build.sh local

 By default the installation path is $HOME/install.
-You can change it in any moment:
+You can change it at any moment:

 ::